-In March 2017 we began cycling from Lisbon, Portugal to Auckland, New Zealand, to complete a circumnavigation of the globe by bicycle, begun with our trip across Canada in 2013.
-Our intended route would have taken us through southern Europe, Turkey and the Caucasus, India and south-east Asia, China, South Korea, Japan, Australia and New Zealand.
-As we hope to see and learn a lot, including visiting UNESCO World Heritage Sites, we will try to limit our daily distance to 80 km, taking days off regularly.
+In March 2017, we began cycling from Lisbon, Portugal to Auckland, New Zealand, to complete a circumnavigation of the globe by bicycle, begun with our trip across Canada in 2013.
+Our intended route was to take us through southern Europe, Turkey and the Caucasus, India and south-east Asia, China, South Korea, Japan, Australia and New Zealand.

-We are using this trip to raise awareness of and funding for Parkinson’s Disease.
-Any donations made in connection with this cycle trip will be directed to the Parkinson Society British Columbia (PSBC).
-We chose this organization in consultation with our close friend, Margaret deGrace, who had been living with Parkinson’s Disease for the past 25 years.
+We had decided to use the trip to raise awareness of and funding for Parkinson’s Disease (PD).
+Any donations made in connection with this cycle trip were directed to the Parkinson Society British Columbia (PSBC).
+We chose this organization in consultation with our dear friend, Margaret deGrace, who had been living with PD for the past 25 years.
 Marg convinced us of the quality of the programs and research funded by PSBC which benefit many people.

 The trip was interrupted in May 2017, when Paul was hit by a car in Italy.
 On October 2, five months after the collision, we were back en route, starting where we left off, in Pietre Ligure, Italy.
 The mode of transportation changed while Paul’s recuperation continued.
 Our travels took us by foot, train and bus through Italy, Austria, Eastern Europe, Greece and Cyprus.
 After Christmas in France, we spent New Years in Dubai and then a month travelling through India.
 Sadly, our trip was interrupted once again when Lois’ 97-year old mother passed away on February 1, 2018.
 On March 30, our friend Marg died suddenly, from complications from PD.